MaxM33/MultithreadedAssignment/README.md

 Eventually, Workers are shut down, Collector process is killed and the program is forced to end.

-- Collector just waits to recieve data from Workers and prints it on the console
+- Collector just waits to recieve data from Workers and prints it on the console.

 # How to use
 There is a makefile that compiles farm.c and generafile.c and then a test.sh is runned.